breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 </tr>
 </table>

 Note the lower triangular structure of the adjacency matrix, indicating it contains no cycles, a property which is not immediately obvious from the naïve geometric layout.
-Whenever a graph has a triangular adjacency matrix, this graph is called a directed acyclic graph.
-Called a topological ordering, this can be implemented by [multiplying](https://en.wikipedia.org/wiki/Topological_sorting#Parallel_algorithms) the adjacency matrix.
+Any graph whose adjacency matrix can be reordered into a triangular adjacency matrix is a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+Called a topological ordering, this algorithm can be implemented by [repeatedly squaring](https://en.wikipedia.org/wiki/Topological_sorting#Parallel_algorithms) the adjacency matrix.

 Both the geometric and matrix representations impose a extrinsic perspective on graphs, each with their own advantages and disadvantages.
 2D renderings can be visually compelling, but require solving a [minimal crossing number](https://en.wikipedia.org/wiki/Crossing_number_(graph_theory)) or similar minimization to make network connectivity plain to the naked eye.
 While graph drawing is an active [field of research](http://www.graphdrawing.org/), matrices can often reveal symmetries that are not obvious from a naive graph layout.